sumair-aslam09/Terraform-Lambda-APIGW-S3/Readme.md

 -------
 {"message":"Hello, Sumair!"}

-2.Also, let's test the POST method.
+b).Also, let's test the POST method.
 In this case, we provide a payload as a JSON object to the same hello endpoint.
 -------------------------------------------------------------------------------------------------------------------
 curl -X POST \
 -H "Content-Type: application/json" \